 · Whether you’re addicted to inhalants, heroin, Xanax, speed, or Vicodin, the uncontrollable craving to use grows more important than anything else, including family, friends, career, and even your own health and happiness.

-Common myths include:
+Common drug addiction myths include:

-1) that addicts can control with willpower
+1) Addicts can control their intake with willpower

 · Date of diagnosis or treatment

 · Legal problems such as DUI or other

 · Frequency of attacks